Rotary 'END POLIO NOW'

 Our club has been awarded a Certificate of Appreciation by The Rotary Foundation, Rotary's charity arm, in recognition of our financial support for End Polio Now.
 Rotary has been working to eradicate polio for more than 35 years.
-Our goal of ridding the world of this disease is closer than ever.
+Our goal of ridding the world of this disease was closer than ever in 2023 but has fallen back since then.

 As a founding partner of the Global Polio Eradication Initiative, Rotary has reduced polio cases by 99.9 percent since the first project to vaccinate children in the Philippines in 1979.